Chouannerie: Leaders

 The principal leaders of the insurrection were Georges Cadoudal, his brother Julian, Jean Cottereau, called Jean Chouan; Pierre Guillemot, known as the king of Bignan; Joseph de Puisaye, Louis-Charles de Sol de Grisolles, Auguste and Sébastien de La Haye de Silz, John-Louis Treton, nicknamed Jambe d'Argent; Tristan-Llhermitte, Michel Jacquet, known as Taillefer; Joseph-Juste Coquereau, Aimé du Boisguy, Boishardy, Pierre-Mathurin Mercier and Bonfils de Saint Loup.

 In Brittany, the Chouans were supported by many nobles: Charles Armand Tuffin, marquis de la Rouërie, the Chevalier de Boishardy, Count Louis of Rosmorduc, the Picquet brothers of Boisguy, as well as by commoners (the brothers Cadoudal).
 In Lower Normandy, Count Louis de Frotte had a dominant role.
 One of the lieutenants in lower Maine was Guillaume Le Métayer, who was nicknamed Rochambeau.

 In the Vendée, the nobility were not able to play their normal military role.
 There was never any properly-organised army and was mostly small elusive bands.
 The Chouan leaders were, above all, peasant farmers.

-In contrast to the earlier War in the Vendée of 1793, the Chouannerie did not have any territory, the cities and many towns having remained Republican, but some districts openly revolt.
+In contrast to the earlier War in the Vendée of 1793, the Chouannerie did not have any territory, the cities and many towns having remained Republican, but some districts were openly in revolt.
 There was also the Petite Vendée in the lower part of Maine, which was controlled by the Prince of Talmont.